HoldenCaulfieldRye/PlantRecog/ML/README.md

 2. Next, you need your data to be batched in a format that the CUDA program expects: https://code.google.com/p/cuda-convnet/wiki/Data You can find batch creators under noccn/noccn/dataset.py

+Using one of our template options.cfg files located in models to specify the parameters of your data batching, then call

+    ccn-make-batches /path/to/your/options.cfg

 3. Then, you need to setup 3 configuration files that configure your neural
 network: